-The insurance company has a duty to investigate any claim made against any insurance policy they have issued to determine if the claim is covered by the policy or not, if the person(s) they insure are at fault, and, if so, to determine the amount of compensation that should be paid to cover the damage caused by the person(s) they insure.
+The insurance company has a duty to investigate any claim made against any insurance policy they have issued to determine if the claim is covered by the policy or not if the person(s) they insure is at fault, and, if so, to determine the amount of compensation that should be paid to cover the damage caused by the person(s) they insure.

 They have a duty to complete this investigation within a reasonable time whether you provide them with a recorded statement or not.